vmelamed/vm/Aspects/Diagnostics/ObjectTextDumper/README.md

 The `DumpAttribute` attribute can be applied to `class`-es, `struct`-s, properties and fields.
 When applied to `class`-es or `struct`-s, only a few of the attribute properties are applicable.
 They affect the dump of all properties from the type, unless overridden by `DumpAttribute` applied to a specific property.
 However, it is much more common to apply the attribute to properties.

-The attribute can be associated with your types:
+The `Dump` attributes can be associated with your types in several ways:
 1. Directly, by using the .NET language syntax for applying attributes to custom types and their properties and fields
 1. Indirectly, in a so called "buddy class" - class referred to in a `MetadataTypeAttribute` applied to your class.
 This is my favorite method for my custom classes.
 I even have a Visual Studio extension that would generate a metadata class - a "buddy class" - out of any class
 1. If you do not have access to the source code of the dumped object, the parameters of the `Dump` method allow you to associate its type with after-the-fact written buddy-class, as described above